Samuel Mason: American Revolutionary War service

-From August 11-September 14, 1779 Samuel Mason while at Fort Henry accompanied Colonel Daniel Brodhead and his 8th Pennsylvania Regiment of the Continental Army combined with militia troops from Fort Pitt to destroy ten tribal villages of the pro-British Seneca tribe in northeastern Pennsylvania during the Sullivan Expedition in retaliation for the devastating Iroquois attacks in the Cobleskill, Wyoming Valley and Cherry Valley massacres of 1778.
+From August 11 to September 14, 1779, Mason, while at Fort Henry, accompanied Colonel Daniel Brodhead and his 8th Pennsylvania Regiment of the Continental Army, combined with militia troops from Fort Pitt, to destroy ten tribal villages of the pro-British Seneca tribe in northeastern Pennsylvania during the Sullivan Expedition, in retaliation for the devastating Iroquois attacks in the Cobleskill, Wyoming Valley, and Cherry Valley massacres of 1778.

-According to court martial records in Ohio County, Virginia, Captain Mason was still on duty as an officer in the Ohio County, Virginia Militia at Fort Henry until 1781.
-He appeared at the court martials and was present as a witness for military proceedings against other soldiers.
-Samuel Mason appeared twice at the Ohio County courthouse in Wheeling on November 7, 1780, and May 7, 1781.
+According to court-martial records in Ohio County, Virginia, Mason was still on duty as an officer in the Ohio County Militia at Fort Henry until 1781.
+He appeared at the courts-martial and was present as a witness for military proceedings against other soldiers.
+Mason appeared twice at the Ohio County courthouse in Wheeling on November 7, 1780, and May 7, 1781.

 Honest pursuits

-In his book, The Outlaws of Cave-In-Rock, Otto A. Rothert stated that Samuel Mason moved again, in 1779, to a part of Virginia, east of Wheeling that is now in present-day Washington County, Pennsylvania, where he was elected justice of the peace and later selected as an associate judge, leaving for an area that was then a part of Virginia and now the present-day State of Kentucky, in 1784.
-Mason's surname was spelled interchangeably as Meason in many of the early frontier records.
+In his book The Outlaws of Cave-In-Rock, Otto A. Rothert stated that Samuel Mason moved again, in 1779, to a part of Virginia east of Wheeling that is now in present-day Washington County, Pennsylvania, where he was elected justice of the peace and later selected as an associate judge, leaving for an area that was then a part of Virginia and now in present-day Kentucky in 1784.
+Mason's surname was spelled interchangeably as "Meason" in many of the early frontier records.
 This is explained in two family histories of the Mason/Meason family, Pioneer Period and Pioneer People of Fairfield County, Ohio by C. M. L. Wiseman, dated 1901, and Torrence and Allied Families by Robert M. Torrence, dated 1938.

+During this period, the frontier was a place of mounting social and political tension, as exemplified by events like the Whiskey Rebellion, which may have influenced Mason through the widespread discontent with federal taxes and central authority.
+While his involvement in the rebellion itself is not definitively documented, the timeline of the rebellion, coupled with Mason's known proximity, prior military service, and later activities, suggests he may have shared in the frustrations that led to the unrest, contributing to his eventual shift towards more radical actions.